lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-12-23-Holiday_Exercises.md

 </pre>

-Having proved that the maximum index exists, we could refer to the maximum directly.
+Having proved that the maximum index exists, we could refer to the maximum directly, using the function `Max`.
-Instead the definition below refers to the cardinality of the set of possible non-zero indices.
+Instead, the definition below refers to the cardinality of the set of possible non-zero indices.
 The practical effect of this choice is probably insignificant.